 - In a game, the left button is used as the action button.
-For example, in a shooter game, the left button is typically used to shoot a gun.
+For example, in a shooter game, the left button is often used to shoot a gun.

 Right mouse button

-The right mouse button is typically used to give additional information or properties of an item clicked.
+The right mouse button is used to give additional information, or the properties of a right-clicked item.
 For example, if you right-click on anything highlighted, you are given a menu that allows you to copy the highlighted text or another object.

 Middle mouse button or wheel button

 Many computer mice with wheels can also use the wheel as a button.
 Pressing down on the mouse wheel acts as a button and its action depends on the software installed with the mouse.
 By default, the middle button is used to open a link in a browser in a new tab.

 For mice with thumb buttons, these buttons can be programmed to perform any action.
 By default, these buttons are used to move backward or forward in an Internet browser.